Back to Blog

 Each peer must have a unique keypair and unique IP addresses.
 Never reuse keys between devices.

-ROUTEROSMultiple Peer Configuration (RouterOS auto-keys)
+Multiple Peer Configuration (RouterOS auto-keys) routeros

 # Client 1 - Mobile Device (e.g., iPhone)